The following best practices can be helpful when planning for and configuring Cloud VPN.

 Use separate Google Cloud projects for networking resources

-To make configuration of Identity and Access Management roles and permissions easier, keep your Cloud VPN and Cloud Router resources in a project separate from your other Google Cloud resources wherever possible.
+To make configuration of Identity and Access Management (IAM) roles and permissions easier, wherever possible, keep your Cloud VPN and Cloud Router resources in a project separate from your other Google Cloud resources.

 Routing and failover